 “I always suggest two classics: the signature millefoglie frozen cake at Vivoli, one of Florence’s oldest and still best gelaterie.
 And anything from the Profumeria di Santissima Annunziata, which was founded in 1561 and has divine fragrances and creams.

-“And while the Galleria Continua in San Gimignano is outside Florence, it’s absolutely worth a half-day trip.
-It’s a wonderland of unexpected contemporary art gallery in the heart of a small medieval town, with the art shown across various super locations, run by a team of young and very talented locals.”
+“The Galleria Continua in San Gimignano is absolutely worth a half-day trip.
+It’s a wonderland of unexpected contemporary art in the heart of a small medieval town, shown across various super locations, run by a team of young and very talented locals.

 Fabrizio Moretti opened his esteemed Florence gallery, which focusses on Old Masters, in 1999; it now has outposts in London and Monaco.